-6 weeks - 7.5 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Medieval Europe: Read Less [-] HISTORY 5 European Civilization from the Renaissance to the Present 4 Units Terms offered: Fall 2024, Fall 2023, Fall 2022 This course is an introduction to European history from around 1500 to the present.
-The central questions that it addresses are how and why Europe-a small, relatively poor, and politically fragmented place-became the motor of globalization and a world civilization in its own right.
+6 weeks - 7.5 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate HISTORY 5 European Civilization from the Renaissance to the Present 4 Units Terms offered: Fall 2025, Fall 2024, Fall 2023 This course is an introduction to European history from around 1500 to the present.
+The central questions that it addresses are how and why Europe-a small, relatively poor, and politically fragmented place became the motor of globalization and a world civilization in its own right.
 Put differently, how did "western" become an adjective that, for better and often for worse, stands in place of "modern".
-European Civilization from the Renaissance to the Present: Read More [+] Hours & Format Fall and/or spring:
+Hours & Format Fall and/or spring: